5 Scary Side Effects of Ambien Sleeping Pills

-We’ve all be there—you can’t sleep and you’re left tossing and turning in your bed.
+We’ve all been there—you can’t sleep, and you’re left tossing and turning in your bed.
 You know that getting a good night’s sleep is one of the best ways to take care of yourself, but you can’t seem to shut your eyes.

 It’s debatable what’s leading to your restless nights.
 Is it the amount of time you spend looking at a computer screen?
 The amount of coffee you drank that day?
 Stress?
 Anxiety?
 All of these things can contribute to insomnia.
 And like many other Americans, you might turn to medication to help you get through the night.

-One of the most popular sleep aids is Ambien (zolpidem tartrate) – a sedative used to treat insomnia.
-An estimated 50 to 70 million American suffer from sleep disorders and, according to the Centers for Disease Control and Prevention, about 4 percent of Americans use a prescription sleep aid.
+One popular sleep aid is Ambien (zolpidem)—a sedative-hypnotic medication intended for short-term management of insomnia.1 An estimated 50 to 70 million Americans suffer from sleep disorders and, according to the Centers for Disease Control and Prevention, about 4% of Americans use a prescription sleep aid.2,3

-Here’s a look at five things you’ll want to consider before popping those Ambien.
+Here’s a look at five possible side effects of Ambien you’ll want to consider before use.4,5

-- #1: Increases the chances of driving a car (sleep-driving) The FDA warns that after taking Ambien, you should not drive or engage in activities that require mental alertness.
+- Increases the chances of driving a car (sleep-driving): The FDA warns that after taking Ambien, you should not drive or engage in activities that require mental alertness.
 Many people take Ambien to help them sleep and the day after they wake up and drive to work.
 This is dangerous given that Ambien can impair a person’s ability to drive even after a full night’s sleep.
-(The FDA produced a podcast on why it’s important to avoid driving the day after taking Ambien CR.
-You can listen here.)

-- #3: Having sex Ambien lessens inhibitions and there are numerous reports of people having “Ambien sex.”
-Although having sex doesn’t sound like a “scary” fact to most, there are disturbing reports of Ambien being used as a date rape drug.
+- Having sex: Ambien lessens inhibitions and there are reports of people having “Ambien sex.”
+Although having sex may not sound like a scary fact, there are disturbing reports of Ambien being used as a date rape drug.

-- #5: Withdrawal can be unpleasant If you have developed a dependence to Ambien, you may experience uncomfortable withdrawal symptoms.
-Withdrawal from Ambien can be dangerous and result in seizures and/or delirium.
+- Withdrawal can be unpleasant: If you have developed a dependence on Ambien, you may experience uncomfortable or even dangerous withdrawal symptoms.
+Symptoms may include fatigue, nausea, stomach cramps, lightheadedness, nervousness, and panic attacks.